Dialectical Behavior Therapy for

 Yes, DBT can support both partners by improving emotional awareness and coping skills, even if only one partner faces addiction challenges.

-Find Recovery Options Offering DBT for Couples
+Find Recovery Options Offering Dialectical Behavior Therapy for Couples

 Conflict doesn’t have to mean chaos.
 DBT for Couples gives partners the tools to manage emotions, prevent relapse, and rebuild trust together.